Lesterpaintstheworld/terminal-velocity/demande.md

 3. **Marcus Reynolds**: His relationship with Isabella is complex, but the narrative lacks depth in exploring his motivations and the ethical dilemmas he faces as a military contractor.

 ### Proposed Enhancements
 1. **Enhance Emotional Depth**: Add dialogue that reflects the internal struggles and motivations of Cipher, Isabella, and Marcus during key interactions.
-For example, during a pivotal moment, Isabella could express her fears about the implications of their policies on vulnerable populations.
+For example, during a pivotal moment, Isabella could express her fears about the implications of Marcus's policies on vulnerable populations.
 2. **Explore Conflict Resolution**: Create scenarios where Cipher, Isabella, and Marcus find common ground, showcasing their ability to navigate ideological differences.
 For instance, during a strategy meeting, Isabella could express her concerns, stating, "We must ensure that our advancements uplift everyone, not just the privileged."
+Additionally, a scene could be added where Marcus acknowledges Isabella's concerns, creating a moment of vulnerability that deepens their relationship.
 3. **Detail Collaborative Efforts**: Expand on collaborative scenes to illustrate how Cipher, Isabella, and Marcus work together to address challenges, emphasizing their evolving relationships and the impact of their decisions on the broader narrative.

 ### 1. Développement du Personnage d'Echo